tochikuji/tochikuji.github.io/index.md

 ## Research Interest

-- Real world applications and Theoretical analysis of Deep neural networks
+- Real world applications and Theoretical/Biological analysis of Deep neural networks
 - Computer vision (Visual Texture Modeling, Anomaly Detection and Vector Graphic Recognition)
 - Applied Mathematics for the theory of MLs (Connectionism of Mathematical Models with Category theory)
+- AI-based applications of IoT systems, especially for sensor networks

 ----